pincombe/factom-governance/0_Factom Governance Documents/Doc 004 - Factom Protocol Community Website Governance.md

     1. An independent thread shall be created on the community forum or
         > any other platform utilized by the Factom Community for each
         > type of candidates.
 The thread for the ANO candidates shall be
-        > titled "ANO Member Candidates for the Website Committee" and
+        > titled “ANO Member Candidates for the Website Committee” and
-        > the thread for the FCT Holder candidates shall be titled "FCT
+        > the thread for the FCT Holder candidates shall be titled “FCT
-        > Holder Candidates for the Website Committee."
+        > Holder Candidates for the Website Committee.”
 The threads
         > shall remain open for seventy-two (72) hours.

     2. Candidates can announce they are running in the respective
         > thread and provide their experience and knowledge pertaining
         > to running a website.

-    3. After the seventy-two (72) hours, a single "Minor Discussion"
+    3. After the seventy-two (72) hours, a single “Minor Discussion”
-        > poll will be started with the title, "Elect members to the
+        > poll will be started with the title, “Elect members to the
-        > Website Committee".
+        > Website Committee”.

     4. For the duration of the minor discussion, the Standing Parties
         > can ask the candidates questions.

-    5. The poll will ask the question, "Which candidate(s) should join
+    5. The poll will ask the question, “Which candidate(s) should join
-        > the Website Committee"?.
+        > the Website Committee”?.

     6. The answers will be the names of the candidates in alphabetical
         > order with \[ANO\] or \[FCT Holder\] after the names.